 And here are Louis Napoleon (Napoleon’s brother & King of Holland) and King William I (King of the Netherlands):

 And here were some Romantic paintings that struck me:

-The artists used the paint itself to create texture to the pieces, mix the colors to show how blurry life is, and capture the chaos of reality.
+The artists used the paint itself to create texture, mix the colors to show how blurry life is, and capture the chaos of reality.

 Seeing all these artworks made me think of the current Art world.
 We’re facing a crisis right now – we don’t know what to create and how to make it different.

-The reason why our time is called the Contemporary is because we’re shifting into the next age and we don’t know how it’ll look yet.
+The reason why our time is called the ‘Contemporary’ is because we’re shifting into the next age and we don’t know how it’ll look like yet.
 Right now, we’re still trying to get our bearings.

 One could compare our age to Modernism.
 The Modernists had defined artistic angles; they were breaking free from conventional systems, whereas, today, we’re still trying to reason out and project what it is we are feeling in our age which is why I think Contemporary Art is very fluid.